Ketel Marte Preview, Player Props: Diamondbacks vs. Padres

 Ketel Marte At The Plate

-- Marte has an OPS of .835, fueled by an OBP of .353 and a team-best slugging percentage of .482 this season.
+- Marte has an OPS of .834, fueled by an OBP of .354 to go with a slugging percentage of .480.
+All three of those stats are tops among Arizona hitters this season.

-- Among the qualified hitters in MLB, he ranks 30th in batting average, 33rd in on-base percentage, and 32nd in slugging.
+- Among qualified batters in MLB, he ranks 32nd in batting average, 32nd in on-base percentage, and 33rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.